anthonygarvan/MinHash/README.md

 # MinHash

 A simple but effective pure python implementation of Minhash + Banded LSH.
 Built for for finding the set of all similar strings in a large corpus in O(N) time.
+The entire dataset does not ever need to be in memory: the algorithm collects pairs in a single streaming pass.

 Designed for "fuzzy matching" strings to account for misspellings, it could also be used for finding similar documents from a web crawl by splitting strings along word boundaries rather than character boundaries.